vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
-    <p>After Dark is a low-tech, extensible Web content management system designed to create ridiculously fast static websites which are easy to learn, rewarding to build, simple to maintain and securely designed.</p>
+    <p>After Dark is an extensible flat-file CMS built on Hugo designed to create incredibly fast static websites which are easy to learn, rewarding to build, simple to maintain and securely designed.</p>
   </div>
 </section>